-Little or too much sleep is not good for people and somehow, everyone knows this.
-Nevertheless, this time I will expose some facts that can be interesting, such as little sleeping increases the necessity of eating sugar, therefore, he who sleeps less will attack cakes and ice creams, as a sort of decompensation prize.
+Too little or too much sleep is not good for people and, somehow, everyone knows this.
+Nevertheless, this time I will expose some facts that can be interesting, such as how sleeping too little increases the necessity of eating sugar, therefore, he who sleeps less will attack cakes and ice creams, as a sort of decompensation prize.

-When it comes to behaviours, there is, however, other data that you may not know yet: several studies about this matter reveal that as a consequence, people further lie, steal and cheat on their neighbour.
+When it comes to behaviours, there are, however, other data that you may not know yet: several studies about this matter reveal that, as a consequence, people further lie, steal, and cheat on their neighbours.
 It may not be on purpose, but it does happen.
-As it happens also forgetting things, almost in the exact proportion of the ones they are currently learning: circa 40%.
-And of course the much-hyped attention deficit.
+As it happens also forgetting things, almost in the exact proportion of the ones they are currently learning, circa 40%, and, of course, the much-hyped attention deficit.

-We also know that during the full moon we sleep less 20 minutes and lose 30% of deep sleep.
-Another study in 2014 showcased that there are 17% more road accidents to people with sleep deficiency.
+We also know that during the full moon we sleep less by 20 minutes and lose 30% of deep sleep.
+Another study in 2014 showcased that there are 17% more road accidents connected to people with sleep deficiency.
 The skin dries out in only one night of lost sleep, making face features and wrinkles more creased.
-This so called the lack of sleep increments the desire to eat, leading to a progressive weight increase.
+This so-called lack of sleep increases the desire to eat, leading to a progressive weight increase.
 Still associated with lack of sleep, there is also increased blood pressure, cholesterol, and diabetes.

 The so-called REM (rapid eye movement) occurs throughout the night and during deep sleep cycles.
 It is also during this phase that we dream.
 A person can usually have six periods of REM sleep per night.
 It is during REM that some of our memories and emotional questions are processed and solved.

-An adult should sleep around 7/8 hours per day.
-But whoever thinks that too much sleep (more than nine hours), can avoid these sort of disturbances is dead wrong.
+An adult should sleep around 7–8 hours per day.
+But whoever thinks that too much sleep (more than nine hours) can avoid these sorts of disturbances is dead wrong.
 ‘Oversleep’ and ‘hypersomnia’ may also bring similar problems – albeit not so serious – and even if not due to depression, tiredness or flu.
 In short: sleeping is a healthy way to process and solve problems.
 And now that we know why, we understand the reason of the wise expression sleep on it.